ory/sdk/clients/kratos/php/docs/Api/PublicApi.md

 [[Back to README]](../../README.md)

-## initializeRegistrationFlow
+## initializeSelfServiceBrowserRegistrationFlow

-> initializeRegistrationFlow()
+> initializeSelfServiceBrowserRegistrationFlow()

-Initialize a Registration Flow
+Initialize browser-based registration user flow

-This endpoint initializes a registration flow.
-This endpoint **should not be called from a programatic API** but instead for the, for example, browser.
-It will redirect the user agent (e.g. browser) to the configured registration UI, appending the registration challenge.
-For an in-depth look at ORY Krato's registration flow, head over to: https://www.ory.sh/docs/kratos/selfservice/registration
+This endpoint initializes a browser-based user registration flow.
+Once initialized, the browser will be redirected to `urls.registration_ui` with the request ID set as a query parameter.
+If a valid user session exists already, the browser will be redirected to `urls.default_redirect_url`.  > This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...).
+More information can be found at [ORY Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Example